Crop Farmer

 • Train employees on how to identify crop pests and diseases

-• Manage finances and make sure employees and expenses are paid
+• Manage finances and ensure employees and expenses are paid on time

 • Oversee and participate in planting and harvesting